dladowitz/sample_teach/README.md

 ### [Your Turn](https://repl.it/C1xn/10)

-Follow the link and create a Constructor for a Tiger and Owl.
+Follow the link and create a Constructor for a Tiger.

 <br><br>
 ______________________________________________________________________________